walkeranthonyp/MAAT/src/system_models/gwater_rt/examples/README.md

 Expects the path to exist.

-* Run the process and parameter SA example:
+* Run the process and parameter SA example.
 Change directory to the project directory:
 ```bash
 cd <projectpath>
 ```
-and execute the job by either, 1) submitting to a que:
+and execute the job by either, 1) submitting to a queue (note that this will require you to open the pbs script `qsubmit_MAAT_arg.pbs` and edit for your machine):
 ```bash
 ./call_qsub_MAAT_SA.bs
 ```